Simple vinaigrette dressing for your salads.

 How to Make Salad Dressing

-All good salad dressings need to have a few key elements.
-No matter what ingredients you add, each salad dressing needs the right balance of acidity, sweetness, fat, and savory.
+• All good salad dressings need to have a few key elements.
+Whatever ingredients you add, each salad dressing needs the right balance of acidity, sweetness, fat, and savory.

 • Add fresh herbs such as mint, basil, tarragon, and cilantro for flavor.

-• Add some roots, like ginger, garlic, turmeric, shallots, and lemongrass, to add more nutrition to your salad dressing.
+• Incorporate roots like ginger, garlic, turmeric, shallots, and lemongrass to enhance the nutritional value of your salad dressing.

-• Oil and vinegar naturally separate, so use a whisk, blender, or food processor and slowly pour in the oil to allow them to emulsify.
+• When combining oil and vinegar, they naturally separate, so use a whisk, blender, or food processor and slowly pour in the oil to allow it to emulsify.

-• Even though the general ratio of acid to fat should be one to three, let your taste buds be the judge.
-Adjust your ratios as necessary.
+• While the ratio of acid to fat should be one to three, adjust your ratios according to your taste preferences.

-• Hold off on the salt and pepper until the very end to see how it will taste—season according to taste.
+• Hold off on adding salt and pepper until the end to season the dressing to taste.

-• Olive oil hardens when chilled, so bring it to room temperature before using it, and remember to shake the salad dressing every time.
+• Olive oil can harden when chilled, so bring it to room temperature before using it, and remember to shake the salad dressing every time.

-• Whisk or blend your salad dressing to get it extra creamy.
+• Whisk or blend your salad dressing to achieve an extra creamy consistency.

 Some Salad Dressings to explore: